paulohlips/stfn-serverless/README.md

 $ yarn deploy
 ```

-To test locally (this option will start the project at http://localhost:3000 and their requests will integrated with AWS Architecture):
+To test locally (this option will start the project at http://localhost:3000 and their requests will be integrated with AWS Architecture):

 ```
 $ serverless offline